saltnpixels/gravity-forms-reset-css/README.md

 To use just disbale the css output for gravity forms via gravityforms>settings Then add the css or scss file to your theme.

+## Extra info:

+You can use the class separate-fields on a complex field such as first name and last name fields.
+This will separate the fields out onto separate lines.